sourcegraph/handbook/content/departments/engineering/engineering/education/library.md

 ## Education budget for Sourcegraph teammates

 We provide an education budget for Sourcegraph teammates that can be used for the books and paid courses listed on this page.
-See the [Education section on the Spending Company Money page](../../../../../benefits-pay-perks/benefits-perks/spending-company-money.md).

-## Education budget for Sourcegraph teammates

-We provide an education budget for Sourcegraph teammates that can be used for the books and paid courses listed on this page.
-See the [Education section on the Spending Company Money page](../../../../../benefits-pay-perks/benefits-perks/spending-company-money.md).
+See the [Education section on the Spending Company Money page](../../../../benefits-pay-perks/benefits-perks/spending-company-money.md).

 ## Recommended books